vincent2090311/magento2-campaignmonitor/README.md

 This extension is entirely based on the official Campaign Monitor extension https://github.com/campaignmonitor/magento-extension.
 But this module can work with Magento2

+New package has been released to support magento 2.4.6 here https://github.com/vincent2090311/cm2

 ## Install

 1. Via Github